-This article was posted on Monday, February 8th, 2016 at 7:30 pm and is filed under Uncategorized.
+This article was posted on Monday, February 8th, 2016 at 7:30 pm and is filed under Countries & Cultures, Games Around the World, Italian, Italy, Languages, Nursery Rhymes, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Can Anyone Help with an Italian Rhyme Game?”

 Leave a Reply